ETS-Android5/taskmaster-3/README.md

 - User can specify which team they belong to.
 Homepage tasks will be filtered to show only those teams tasks.
 - User can view image associated with task if applicable.

+#### Accessibility
+- User can choose to translate the task description to Spanish.
+- User can hear task description spoken aloud.

 ### Edit a task

 - User can edit a task.